lawrennd/old_talks/_ads/lab-session-one.md

 ---
-week: 6
+week: 5
-session: 1
+session: 3
 title: "Lab Session One"
 abstract:  >
-  In this lecture we introduce a data science process: access, assess and address.
-The process Given the landscape we've outlined, in this lecture we will look at the challenges of deploying data science solutions in practice.
-We categorize them into three groups.
+  In this notebook we review the use of the notebook, and refresh our understanding of probability.
 layout: notebook
-venue: FW11, William Gates Building
+venue: Intel Lab, William Gates Building
 author:
 - family: Lawrence
   given: Neil D.